August 5, 2019

 “Having access to real-time, immersive simulations offers us as space-makers the very first dedicated interface inside the digital domain,” he says.
 “Seeing the new generations of this technology emerging, bringing out higher fidelity and engineering-focused functionalities, is truly exciting.
 Being at the forefront of this universal development and being able to add our discipline’s particularities to the emerging domain is critical, and a great satisfaction for us.”

 Want to experience the latest generation of real-time technology for yourself?
-Download the free Unreal Studio beta today.
+Download Unreal Engine today.